evancz/guide.elm-lang.org/README.md

   - Automatically enforced semantic versioning for all Elm packages.
   - Reliable time-travel debugging.

 No combination of JS libraries can ever give you this, yet it is all free and easy in Elm.
 Now these nice things are *only* possible because Elm builds upon 40+ years of work on typed functional languages.
 So Elm is a functional language because the practical benefits are worth the couple hours you'll spend reading this guide.
+I have worked really hard to make the learning curve in Elm extremely gradual and easy!